 Further details about the Overview and Scrutiny Committee’s powers and responsibilities are available in the Council’s Constitution.
 Overview and Scrutiny Committee meetings are usually held at Gun Wharf, Dock Road, Chatham, Kent, unless otherwise stated.

-There are four Overview and Scrutiny Committees: Business Support, Children and Young People, Health and Adult Social Care, Regeneration Community and Culture.
+There are four Overview and Scrutiny Committees: Business Support, Children and Young People, Health and Adult Social Care, Regeneration Culture and Environment, plus a Joint NHS Overview and Scrutiny Committee with Kent County Council.

 These Committees deal with the functions of the Council that cannot be dealt with by the Cabinet, for example, determination of applications for planning permission.
 There are also Committees that must be set up under specific legislation such as the Licensing Committee.